 The Park Plan

 At 2,200 acres, Freshkills Park will be almost three times the size of Central Park and the largest park developed in New York City in over 100 years.
 The transformation of what was formerly the world’s largest landfill into a productive and beautiful cultural destination makes the park a symbol of renewal and an expression of how our society can restore balance to its landscape.
 In addition to providing a wide range of recreational opportunities, including many uncommon in the city, the park’s design, ecological restoration and cultural and educational programming emphasize environmental sustainability and public concern for human impact on the earth.

 Freshkills Park, as a place, is here.
 NYC Parks is working to provide access to the interior of the site.
 Because the site is so large the park is being developed from the outside in so that people, particularly those who live at its edges, will be able to enjoy the benefits of the new park space sooner.
 Schmul Park and Owl Hollow Fields are already providing benefits to the surrounding community.
 The New Springville Greenway provides a multiuse path along the Richmond Avenue edge of Freshkills Park.
-Soon, North Park and East Park will open and the unusual combination of natural and engineered beauty, including creeks, wetlands, expansive meadows and spectacular vistas of the New York City region will be accessible.
+Soon, more sections of the park will open and the unusual combination of natural and engineered beauty, including creeks, wetlands, expansive meadows and spectacular vistas of the New York City region will be accessible.

 In 2001, the City of New York, led by the Department of City Planning and supported by the New York Department of State’s Division of Coastal Resources, conducted a master planning process for Freshkills Park that resulted in an illustrative park plan, also known as the Draft Master Plan.
 In 2006, NYC Parks assumed responsibility for implementing the project using the Draft Master Plan as a conceptual guide.
 The basic framework of the plan integrates three separate systems—programming, wildlife, and circulation—into one cohesive and dynamic unit.